 What diet changes are needed before dialysis?

 Your child’s appetite may begin to decrease, making it important to encourage him/her to eat.
 Infants will probably need a special formula to increase calories.
-Sometimes the amount of fluid your child may have is limited.
-You may be making the best efforts at helping your child meet his/her nutritional needs within necessary diet restrictions, but there may be a need to start supplemental enteral feedings or “tube feedings” to help your child with chronic kidney disease grow and gain weight properly.
+Sometimes the amount of fluid your child may drink is limited.
+You may be making the best efforts at helping your child meet his/her nutritional needs within necessary diet restrictions, but there may be a need to start supplemental “tube feedings” to help your child with chronic kidney disease grow and gain weight properly.
 Don’t be discouraged if this happens to your child.
 This does not mean you are a “bad” parent or can’t provide your child with the diet he/she needs.
 It can be hard for children with chronic kidney disease to find enough foods they are allowed to eat and that they actually like.
 In most cases, once tube feedings are started, some of the struggles that you face with your child's eating happen less often.
 Over time, be sure to look out for symptoms of nausea and vomiting in your child as their kidney function starts to decrease.
 These are common symptoms and you should let his/her healthcare provider know.

-Although your child may be meeting his/her nutritional needs adequately, it is not unusual for children with chronic kidney disease to be much smaller than other children of the same age.
+Although your child may be meeting his/her nutritional needs adequately, it is common for children with chronic kidney disease to be much shorter than other children of the same age.
 Therefore, it is sometimes necessary to consider the use of recombinant growth hormone to optimize your child’s growth.
 This requires a shot daily or weekly to stimulate improved growth.
-Talk with your child’s doctor and/or renal dietitian about any concerns you may have about your child’s height.
+Talk with your child’s healthcare professional and/or kidney dietitian about any concerns you may have about your child’s height.

-Before starting dialysis, your child with kidney disease may also need extra iron and erythropoietin (or EPO) to treat the anemia that is often seen in patients with chronic kidney disease.
+Before starting dialysis, your child with kidney disease may also need extra iron and erythropoietin stimulating agent (or ESA) to treat the anemia that is often seen in patients with chronic kidney disease.
 When children are anemic or have “low blood counts,” this can affect their energy level and appetite.
-It is important to treat the anemia so that your child will have more interest in eating.
+It is important to treat this so your child will have more interest in eating.

 What diet should be followed with peritoneal dialysis?